getty-zig/getty.so/pages/overview.md

 ---
-title: Design
+title: Overview
 category: Introduction
 layout: default
-permalink: /design/
+permalink: /overview/
 SPDX-License-Identifier: LGPL-2.1-or-later
 ---

-# Design
+# Overview

 At a high-level, Getty consists of two flows: a __serialization flow__ and a __deserialization flow__.